 1796.
 Charlotte Hall School, delayed by American Revolution and economic depression, completed and opened.

 1814, Summer.
 British occupied Blackistone Island.

 1814, June 1-10.
 Joshua Barney's Chesapeake Flotilla skirmished with British naval forces off Cedar Point and St. Jerome's Creek; British raided surrounding areas.

 1814, Aug.
 2. British raid at Breton Bay.

 1814, Aug.
 11-12.
 British raid at St. Mary's River.

 1830, Sept.
 20. Point Lookout Lighthouse built by John Donahoo.

 1831, March 8.
-Second Courthouse at Seymore Town destroyed by fire.
-Third Courthouse built.
+Second Courthouse at Leonard Town destroyed by fire.